-Sales and marketing expenses for the three months ended June 30, 2019, were up from the corresponding period in 2018 due to increased personnel and consulting expenses, offset by lower travel costs.
+Sales and marketing expenses for the three months ended September 30, 2019, were up from the corresponding period in 2018 due to increased personnel and consulting expenses, travel costs, and compensation charges related to the commencement of marketing activities for our salmon.
 We expect that our sales and marketing expenses will increase as we increase our production at our farm sites.